How to Organize a Pantry with Deep Shelves

 I like the one below.
-The transparent pockets makes finding items very easy.
+The transparent pockets make finding items very easy.

 6. Store Plates Upright | Keep Corners Tidy

 I have a designated area in my pantry to place cups, plates, and similar items because I have a small kitchen and I don’t have enough cabinets.

 I like to use upright plate holders because they save the most space.
 Another plus is that I don’t have to move plates around to find the one I want.

 Check the plate holder below.
-Is very practical and is also good to store lids.
+It is very practical and is also good to store lids.